JoshPaulie/nexar/docs/client-features/caching.md

 ## Quick Start

-By default, Nexar uses "dumb" caching, which caches all responses for an hour, regardless of the endpoint:
+By default, Nexar uses "dumb" caching, which caches all responses for an hour to an SQLite file in your CWD, regardless of the endpoint:

 ```python
 -8<-- "caching/default.py"